Marriage in the works of Jane Austen: Marriage: A source of financial security

 Marrying for financial security was a socially accepted norm, despite criticism from some writers like Mary Wollstonecraft, in A Vindication of the Rights of Woman (1792), and Jane West, in Letters to a Young Lady (1801), likened it to a form of "legalized prostitution."
 In Pride and Prejudice, Elizabeth Bennet is shocked by her friend Charlotte Lucas's pragmatic approach to marriage, especially her decision to marry the foolish Mr. Collins.
 Mrs. Bennet, on the other hand, is focused on the financial benefits of marriage for her daughters, viewing it through a material lens, much like her marriage to Mr. Bennet, which she likely saw in terms of financial stability.

 For many people, a "good" marriage was primarily seen as one that offered financial advantages.
 In Sense and Sensibility, Willoughby is interested in Miss Grey’s wealth to maintain his lavish lifestyle.
 In Mansfield Park, Maria Bertram is attracted to John Rushworth for his wealth.
 Similarly, in Northanger Abbey, General Tilney encourages his son Henry to court Catherine Morland, believing she is wealthy.

 Marriage also played a key role in strengthening the social and financial position of families.
 For example, Lady Catherine de Bourgh wants to marry her daughter to her nephew Darcy to consolidate both families’ power and to protect her own precarious financial position.
 Miss Bingley hopes her brother will marry Georgiana Darcy, aiming to improve the Bingleys' social standing.
-John Dashwood, in Sense and Sensibility, expresses disappointment when his half-sister Elinor marries Edward Ferrars instead of Colonel Brandon, whose wealth and estate he had hoped to gain access to.
+John Dashwood, in Sense and Sensibility, expresses disappointment when his half-sister Elinor marries Edward Ferrars instead of Colonel Brandon, to whose wealth and estate he had hoped to gain access.

 In Mansfield Park, Sir Thomas Bertram sends his niece Fanny to Portsmouth, hoping that being away from the comforts of Mansfield Park will make her more appreciative of Henry Crawford’s proposal, which he sees as a good match due to Crawford’s secure income.

 The financial expectations for marriage vary among characters.
 In Sense and Sensibility, Marianne Dashwood and Elinor Dashwood discuss their different views on what constitutes a suitable income for marriage.
 Marianne considers £1,800 to £2,000 annually as the minimum, while Elinor feels that £1,000 would be enough.
 Their marriages reflect these expectations: Elinor marries Edward Ferrars and lives modestly, while Marianne marries Colonel Brandon and benefits from a larger income.

 Lydia Bennet, on the other hand, is focused only on her romantic desires and does not consider the financial practicality of her marriage.
 In contrast, the other women ensure that their marriages will provide a comfortable standard of living.